"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Dr. Emeka U Mong, Dr. Irivbemi Ben-Suru, Dr. Ohuruogu BN and Dr. Pat Ngwakwe.
+Dr. Emeka U Mong, Dr. Irivbemi Ben-Suru, Dr. Ohuruogu BN, Dr. Pat Ngwakwe.
 Role of sports in development and maintenance of peace among African countries.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 371-373.
+Int J Phys Educ Sports Health 2016;3(5):371-373.